 While the business needs of each staffing and recruiting firm can vary widely, the growing body of research on software deployment methods suggests this rule of thumb:

-In the final analysis, the method you choose for software deployment is only one piece of the puzzle that has an impact on your TCO/ROI.
-Importantly, the main rule still applies: Your software must increase revenue or save money or save time.
-If the recruiting or staffing software chosen cannot be quantified (explicit ROI) or rationalized (implicit ROI) to one or more of these, it should not be deployed.
+In the final analysis, the method you choose for staffing and recruiting software deployment represents only one factor that can effect your TCO/ROI.
+The main rule still applies: your software must increase revenue, save money or save time.
+If the recruiting software or staffing software chosen cannot be quantified (explicit ROI) or rationalized (implicit ROI) to one or more of these, it should not be deployed.

 RESOURCE: Forrester: ROI of SaaS on Premise